ceres-solver/ceres-solver/docs/source/nnls_solving.rst

    and asked for an automatic ordering, or if the problem contains some constant or inactive parameter blocks.

+.. member:: std::string Solver::Summary::schur_structure_given

+    For Schur type linear solvers, this string describes, the template specialization which was detected in the problem and should be used.

+.. member:: std::string Solver::Summary::schur_structure_used

+   For Schur type linear solvers, this string describes the template specialization that was actually instantiated and used.
+The reason this will be different from :member:`Solver::Summary::schur_structure_given` is because the corresponding template specialization does not exist.

+   Template specializations can be added to ceres by editing ``internal/ceres/generate_template_specializations.py``

 .. member:: bool Solver::Summary::inner_iterations_given

    `True` if the user asked for inner iterations to be used as part of